Free Retail Calendar 2023

 Ecommerce businesses that don’t offer school-related items can piggyback on a number of August celebrations.
 Target pet lovers on International Cat Day and International Dog Day.

-Tap into the (craft) beer audience on August 4 and pair it with an ode to burgers at the end of the month.
-Dust off your Valentine’s spirit and bring it back for the Qixi Festival aka Chinese Valentine’s Day!
+Tap into the (craft) beer audience on August 1 and pair it with an ode to burgers at the end of the month.
+Dust off your Valentine’s spirit and leftover Valentine’s stock.
+Bring it back for the National Girlfriend Day and Qixi Festival aka Chinese Valentine’s Day!

 - August 9: Book Lovers Day